zkovari/gradle-changelog-automation-plugin/docs/1-overview.rst

 * frequent merge conflicts in your changelog file
    * even with only 2 developers, merge conflicts are very likely to happen
 * time-consuming manual updates
-   * any time you make a release, you need to be sure you also manually update your changelog file
+   * any time you make a release, you also need to manually update your changelog
 * human errors
    * due to the manual maintenance, you might make mistakes (e.g. missing entry, wrong version/date, etc.)